Translated using DeepL

 Overleaf is a web service that allows users to create complex and impressive LaTeX documents.

 The Faculty of Computer Science, the Faculty of Arts, the Institutes of Physics and the Department of Mathematics and Statistics of the Faculty of Science have purchased a Pro license for their staff and students.
-Thanks to the license, an unlimited number of users can collaborate on a single document.
+The license allows an unlimited number of users to collaborate on a single document.
 Users can track changes to documents, revert to historical versions of a document, and use connections to Mendeley, GitHub, and Dropbox.
 The service is an alternative to a faculty installation of TeX.

 If you are interested in making Overleaf available to your faculty, please contact your faculty IT staff.